 LIKE SUNDAY, LIKE RAIN tells the story of Reggie, a 12 year old rich prodigy who lives in a castle in New York, surrounded by wealth but living a lonely life as his parents are frequently absent.
 Eleanor is a young musician going through the pains of growing up, who is having problems with her boyfriend and was recently fired from her job.
 This is a beautiful story about discovery and acceptance.Written by

-No. I don't want you to know about the stuff.
+I just don't want you to worry about it, or think about it.
+Okay?

 See more »